Teaching, M.A.T.

 Candidates seeking admission to a graduate teacher education program must submit a complete, self-managed application in addition to the following:

 - Official transcript(s) showing the award of a baccalaureate or master's degree from a regionally accredited college or university.
-The bachelor's degree must be in a content major (minimum 30 credits); early childhood education (P–3), elementary education (K–6), and English as a Second Language (K–12) majors include: biology, chemistry, English, history, interdisciplinary studies, mathematics, natural sciences, psychology, and visual art; Subject Specific (K–12) and Secondary majors include biology, business, chemistry, exercise science, English, history, mathematics, and visual art;
+The bachelor's degree must be in a content major (minimum 30 credits); early childhood education (P–3) and elementary education (K–6) majors include: biology, chemistry, English, history, interdisciplinary studies, mathematics, natural sciences, psychology, and visual art; Subject Specific (K–12) and Secondary majors include biology, business, chemistry, exercise science, English, history, mathematics, psychology, and visual art;

 - Evidence of an undergraduate cumulative grade point average of at least 3.00 from a baccalaureate or master's degree program (note: applicants with a GPA between a 2.75 and 2.99 may apply and qualify for the Limited CEAS Pilot Program);

-- Completion of two prerequisite courses: Child and Adolescent Development (3 credits) and Educational Psychology (3 credits), earning a final grade of B or better in each;
+- Completion of a prerequisite course: Child and Adolescent Development (3 credits), earning a final grade of B or better; and